Welcome to the COVID-19 Information Hub

-We are counting on you to make this an amazing year at San Diego State University, both for you and your fellow students!
-We are happy you are a part of our community and will be with you along the way.
+Thank you for continuing to make this unconventional (or unprecedented) year a safe and healthy one, both for you and your fellow students!
+We are happy you are a part of our community and will continue to be with you along the way.

 Take Note, and Do This